Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Multi-systems installation guide

-- **Just drop one of the [compiled uf2 files](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Build) to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).**
+- **Just drop the [compiled uf2 file](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Build) to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).**

 Or if you can sustain moderate pain: